diegownc/TAES/wordpress/wp-content/plugins/bdthemes-prime-slider-lite/readme.txt

 9. [Marble](https://primeslider.pro/demo/marble/) - Marble base slider is a unique and tricky slider widget that presents your posts resembling a horizontal timeline.
 The whole slider can be customized to perfectly fit as a featured section on your site.
 See the demo
 10. [Astoria](https://primeslider.pro/demo/astoria/) - Astoria is a wonderful slider widget for decorating your hero page with the perfect and elegant looking slide.
 Equipped with social share buttons, the slider can easily catch your visitor's eyes, enough to boost the first impression to the maximum.
 See the demo
 11. [Crossroad](https://primeslider.pro/demo/crossroad/) - Looking for something fun?
 The Crossroad Slider widget is the craziest looking slider you will ever find owned by the Prime Slider plugin.
 Now you can display slider posts in a marveled way using a totally new concept of art.
 See the demo
+12. [Reveal](https://primeslider.pro/demo/reveal/) - The Reveal slider has been developed to deliver content with active reveal transitions to pique user interest and boost your overall user engagement.
+The slider interface packs a lot of animation properties but easier to operate
+13. [Prism](https://primeslider.pro/demo/prism/) - The Prism slider presents a dignified post layout having a pristine background graphic and centered item image to drag the focus of your visitors on your product into your WordPress website.
+Make your website go viral with the awesome Prism slider widget for WordPress.

 == Featured By: == Famous Publications